Culture of Sydney: History and culture

+Science and technology

+The city's first museum, the Australian Museum, was established in 1827 and is the oldest natural history museum in Australia.
+It conducts research and houses exhibits on natural history, Indigenous culture, and ethnography.

+Another significant museum dedicated to science is the Powerhouse Museum, which houses a range of exhibits on applied arts and technology.
+It operates across several sites including its main building in Ultimo, the Sydney Observatory, a conservation centre in Castle Hill, and a new site in Parramatta.

+In addition, there are several specialty museums dedicated to the history of technology.
+The Sydney Bus Museum in Leichhardt and the Sydney Tramway Museum in Loftus focus on the city's public transport systems, while the Museum of Fire in Penrith houses exhibits on firefighting and the state's fire service.

+Visual arts

 Sydney has been home to many visual artists, from the lush pastoralism of Lloyd Rees depictions of Sydney Harbour to Jeffrey Smart's portraits of bleak urban alienation, from the psychedelic visions of Brett Whiteley to a plethora of contemporary artists.

-Sydney has a range of museums including those based on visual art such as the Museum of Contemporary Art, the Art Gallery of New South Wales, Artspace, White Rabbit Gallery, Carriageworks, and the Brett Whiteley Studio; science and technology such as the Powerhouse Museum, Sydney Observatory, Sydney Tramway Museum, Australian National Maritime Museum and Australian Museum; and history such as the Museum of Sydney and Chau Chak Wing Museum.

 The Art Gallery of New South Wales (AGNSW), alongside major collections of Australian colonial and 20th-century art and some works by European masters, has the largest and most important collection of Aboriginal art anywhere in the world.
 The Archibald Prize for portraiture (Australia's most prestigious art prize), the Sulman Prize for subject/genre painting and the Wynne Prize for landscape painting are awarded each year by the trustees of the AGNSW.

 The Museum of Contemporary Art (MCA) at West Circular Quay is Australia's foremost contemporary art museum, featuring a mixture of exhibitions from the museum's permanent collection and visiting shows by major international artists.
 The Biennale of Sydney is an important festival dedicated to the contemporary visual arts, held bi-annually at the MCA and at various other venues around the city and often spilling into the streets.
 Another visual arts festival held at the MCA each spring is Primavera, a festival focusing on young, up-and-coming Australian artists.

 A huge wrap-around mural by renowned American artist Sol LeWitt can be seen in the foyer of Australia Square Tower on the corner of George, Bond and Pitt Streets.
 Outside the tower, facing George Street, there is a large abstract steel sculpture by American sculptor Alexander Calder.

 There are many commercial galleries focusing mainly on cutting-edge contemporary art all around the inner city suburbs of Woollahra, Newtown, Surry Hills, Paddington, Darlinghurst, Camperdown etc.

 Graffiti and street art thrive in Sydney.
 The Newtown, Surry Hills and Glebe areas in particular have many innovative examples of murals and other street art.

 A recent addition is Art Month Sydney, a month-long festival of the visual arts held throughout March and the annual Art & About Sydney Festival.